Attributes

 gl.bindBuffer(gl.ARRAY_BUFFER, buffer);

 Notice that neither buffer nor ARRAY_BUFFER are passed to vertexAttribPointer.
-This is because the array buffer is automatically used, since the array buffer is the buffer that contains vertex data.
+This is because the current VBO is automatically used, since the VBO is the buffer that contains vertex data.
 Likewise, vao is never passed to vertexAttribPointer because the currently-bound VAO is automatically used.

-Since size (the number of components that should be read for each vertex) is set to 2, each vertex will get its x and y values from the buffer, and its z and w values will be set to their default values of 0 and 1, respectively.
+Since size is set to 2, each vertex will get its x and y values from the buffer, and its z and w values will be set to their default values of 0 and 1, respectively.
 Since the buffer contains six values that are read two at a time, there are three vertices' worth of data stored in the buffer.

 The type is set to FLOAT because the data in the buffer came from a Float32Array.

-The data stored in a VAO can be rasterized by using the correct shader program with useProgram, binding the correct VAO, then executing one of a few rasterization functions, such as drawArrays.
-For example:
+The data stored in a VAO can be rendered by using the correct shader program with useProgram, binding the correct VAO, then executing one of a few rendering functions, such as drawArrays.

 gl.useProgram(program);